Rock-Lake/exit-exam/C++/Statements.md

 ## **Simple Statement**
 it is a computation that ends with a semicolon.
 It can be a declaration, an expression or a null statement as long as it ends with a semicolon.
 An example of a simple statement is a *input statement* where the computer is getting data from the keyboard. ^e3f3b6
 ## **Compound Statement**
 It is a unit of code consisting of a one or more simple statements, usually a declaration, definition and other statement enclosed in a brace.
-This allows to put multiple statements in one space or introduce a new [[scope]].
+This allows to put multiple statements in one space or introduce a new [[Functions#^c98713|scope]].
 ```
 statement
 {